Tall Thistle Produce Bag

 Tapestry needle

-Bead with ⅜ inch (1 cm) hole (optional for crochet drawstring)
+Bead with ⅜ inch (1 cm) hole (optional for drawstring)

 Scissors